-(h) Form HUD-92042, Sponsor's Resolution for Commitment to Project.
-A certified Board Resolution acknowledging responsibilities of sponsorship, long-term support of the project(s), your willingness to assist the Owner to develop, own, manage and provide appropriate services in connection with the proposed project, and that it reflects the will of your membership.
+(g) Form HUD-92042, Sponsor's Resolution for Commitment to Project.
+A certified Board Resolution acknowledging responsibilities of

+- sponsorship, long-term support of the project(s), your willingness to assist the Owner to develop, own, manage and provide appropriate services in connection with the proposed project, and that it reflects the will of your membership.
 Also, it shall indicate your willingness to fund the estimated startup expenses, the Minimum Capital Investment (one-half of one-percent of the HUD-approved capital advance, not to exceed \$10,000 or for national Sponsors, not to exceed \$25,000), and the estimated cost of any amenities or features (and operating costs related thereto) that would not be covered by the approved capital advance.
-Refer to Section IV.B.3. below for a copy of this Resolution.

-- (i) Form HUD-2990, Certification of Consistency with the RC/EZ/EC Strategic Plan.
-A certification that the project is consistent with the RC/EZ/EC strategic plan, is located within the RC/EZ/EC, and serves RC/EZ/EC residents.
-(This certification is not required if the project site(s) will not be located in an RC/EZ/EC.)
-Refer to the General Section of the SuperNOFA for a copy of this form. - (j) Form HUD-2530, Previous Participation Certification.
+Refer to Section IV.B.3. for a copy of this Resolution. - (h) Form HUD-2990, Certification of Consistency with the RC/EZ/EC-II Strategic Plan.
+A certification that the project is consistent with the RC/EZ/EC-IIs strategic plan, is located within the RC/EZ/EC-II, and serves RC/EZ/EC-II residents.
+(This certification is not required if the project site(s) will not be located in an RC/EZ/EC-II.)
+A copy of the RC/EZ/EC-II Certification form is

+- contained in the online application and the General Section of the SuperNOFA. - (i) Form HUD-2530, Previous Participation Certification.
 This form must be submitted for the Sponsor and all of the Officers and Directors of the Board of the Sponsor, including any Co-Sponsor, if applicable.
 This form provides HUD with a certified report of all your previous participation in HUD multifamily housing projects.
-The information is used to determine if you meet the standards established to ensure that all principal participants in HUD projects will honor their legal, financial and contractual obligations and are acceptable risks from the underwriting standpoint of an insurer, lender or governmental agency.
-Refer to Section IV.B.3. below for a copy of this form. - (k) Form HUD-96010, Logic Model.
+The information is used to determine if you meet the standards established to ensure that all principal participants in HUD projects will honor their legal, financial, and contractual obligations and are acceptable risks from the underwriting standpoint of an insurer, lender or governmental agency.
+Refer to Section IV.B.3. below for a copy of this form. - (j) Form HUD-96010, Logic Model.
 In addition to the Project Development Timeline to be submitted in Exhibit 3(h) above, the information provided in the Logic Model will be used in rating your application for Rating Factor 5, Achieving Results and Program Evaluation.
+A copy of this form is

-Refer to the General Section of the SuperNOFA for a copy of this form. - (l) Form HUD-27300, Questionnaire for HUD's Initiative on Removal of Regulatory Barriers.
-In addition to the information you provided in response to Exhibit 3(j) above, this Questionnaire will be considered in the rating of your application for Rating Factor 3.k.
-Refer to the General Section of the SuperNOFA for a copy of this form. - 3.
+- contained in the online application and the General Section of the SuperNOFA. - (k) Form HUD-27300, Questionnaire for HUD's Initiative on Removal of Regulatory Barriers.
+This form requires you to supply a reference, URL or brief statement documenting the successful efforts in removing barriers to affordable housing by the jurisdiction in which your project will be located.
+This Questionnaire will be considered in the rating of your application for Rating Factor 3.j.
+A copy of this form is contained in the online application and the General Section. - (l) Form HUD-96011, Facsimile Transmittal to be used for faxing third party letters and other documents for your electronic application in accordance with the instructions in the General Section. - 3.
 Required Forms.
-In addition to the required forms that are found in the General Section of the SuperNOFA as specified above, the following required forms (HUD-92015-CA, HUD-92041, HUD-92042, and HUD-2530) are specific to the Section 202 program.
+In addition to the required forms that are found in the General Section as specified above, the following required forms (HUD-92015-CA, HUD-92041, HUD-92042, and HUD-2530) are specific to the Section 202 program.